 He and his stallion "Midnight" were invited to join the squad preparing for the 1952 Olympic Games.
 Military service prevented him from joining the team training sessions.
 His love of the sport and teaching were evident in every aspect of his life.
 "Royal Tiger," an Anglo Arabian was his last stallion that he rode.
 He trained horses and gave lessons until his death at age 92.
 Prior to his death, the Montgomery Area Dressage and Combined Training Association awarded him a lifetime Membership for his contribution to the sport.
 For those of us that knew and loved him, the memories of Colonel Morris sitting in his golf cart under the large pecan tree adjacent to the dressage arena with a dalmatian at his side still brings a smile.
 Colonel would watch the student and then say, "ride in," which meant he had pointers to improve the ride.

 All boarders have access to all the amenities at Pinchona.
-A mirrored dressage arena, hitchcock, round pen, groomed trails, tack room, refrigerator, private bathroom and large outside deck by the 5 acre pond.
+A mirrored dressage arena, small arena, round pen, riding trails, tack room, refrigerator, private bathroom and large outside deck by the 4acre pond.

-Pasture Board includes large grassy paddocks with run-ins.
+Horse Boarding includes Pasture Board with large grassy paddocks with run-ins.
 Horses are fed twice a day depending on each individual horse's needs.
 Owners prefer to provide their own brand of feed.
 We feed twice a day unless other arrangements are made.
 We provide hay when the needed. $300.00 per horse.
 Stall board with access to large grassy pastures $400 per horse.

-Stall Board includes four large stalls in main newly renovated barn.
+Main Barn $400.00 per horse are large stalls in barn.
 Stalls are 13'.4 x 11'.4.
 All of the stalls in the main barn open onto 3 acre paddocks.
 Horses are fed twice a day depending on each individual horses' needs.
 Owners prefer to provide their own brand of feed.
 We feed twice a day unless other arrangements are made.
-Hay is provided when needed $375.00 per horse
+Hay is provided when needed in fall, winter and spring.

 Veterinarians and Farriers.
-Each boarder has the option of selecting their own veterinarian and farrier.
-The farm uses Dr. Susy Lange, DMV, Dr. Dee Jones DMV and Billy Lewis respectively.
+Each boarder has the option of selecting their own veterinarian and farriers The farm uses Dr. Sean Custard and Colin Claybrook and Nick Drivas respectively.